allin-data/wordpress-micro-core/src/wp-content/plugins/allindata-micro-erp-billing/Readme.md

 # Micro ERP Billing

-The Billing module of the All.In Data Micro ERP environment manage the account capabilities defined by the selected subscription package.
-Also, the subscription packages itself are able to be managed.
+The Billing module of the All.In Data Micro ERP environment allowes the creation of quotes and invoices for configured resources combined in the execution ot tasks defined in planning.

 ## Dependencies

 - Micro ERP Core
+- Micro ERP MDM
+- Micro ERP Planning